jansarba/campaign-manager/README.md

-This is a recruitment task: a single-page React + TypeScript application for managing marketing campaigns with full CRUD functionalit live on https://campaign-manager-ofgs.onrender.com/
+This is a recruitment task: a single-page React + TypeScript application for managing marketing campaigns with full CRUD functionality live on https://campaign-manager-ofgs.onrender.com/

 To run, simply type
 ```bash